Debbie Fiderer

 Deborah Fiderer (formerly DiLaguardia) is a fictional character in the NBC television series The West Wing.
 She is executive assistant to President Jed Bartlet, and is portrayed by actress and comedian Lily Tomlin.
-The character, known for being eccentric and her domineering personality, first appears briefly during the program's third season finale and appears regularly during the fourth season.
+The character, known for being eccentric and her domineering personality, first appears briefly during the program's third season finale and appears regularly from the early fourth season through the end of the show.

 Casting

 Lily Tomlin told the Chicago Tribune that she was a fan of The West Wing and had sent word through her agent that she was interested in appearing on the show.
 She had expected to be cast as a legislator, lobbyist, or a character like her friend, former Texas governor Ann Richards, and was pleasantly surprised to land the role of Debbie Fiderer.

 Character biography

 The character of Debbie Fiderer is a former White House employee who was fired, and subsequently turned to alpaca farming and professional gambling.
 She interviews for the role as President Bartlet's personal secretary following the death of Mrs. Landingham.

 Tomlin said that while she would never improvise in the role, she invented her own back story for the character including grown children, a failed second marriage, and a mother who is ill.